liesenf/andreasliesenfeld.github.io/README.md

 <p><img src="pic.jpg" alt="Picture" style="float:left;border:2;margin-right: 20px;">

 I am currently a PhD candidate in linguistics at Nanyang Technological University, Singapore.
-I am interested in the study of talk and interaction with a focus on understanding the interplay between linguistic structures and action formation in conversation.
-I am also interested in building tools for conversational (nontask-oriented) dialog systems.
-I have worked on annotations of non-lexical utterances, disfluency and laughter for the application in spoken language understanding (ASR/SLU) and dialog management (DM).
-I have also worked on the development of cognitive grammars for conversational systems, i.e. framenets and construction grammars. <br />
+I study talk with a focus on understanding the interplay between the formation of social action and linguistic structure.
+I am also developing new tools for conversational (nontask-oriented) dialog systems.
+I have worked on annotations of non-lexical utterances, disfluency and laughter for the application in spoken language understanding (SLU).
+I have also worked on the development of cognitive grammars for conversational systems, i.e. framenets and constructicons. <br />

 <br />
 <br />